 4. Present other countries’ approaches to the issue, especially with respect to its legality.

 5. Identify the legislative remit of the Authority in addressing any issues related to Android boxes.

 6. Present possible solutions and recommendations that may be undertaken by the Authority.

-The Trinidad and Tobago Computer Society is pleased to announce the release of the TTCS OSSWIN v2.10, a collection of the latest version of Free and Open Source Software for Microsoft Windows 10/8/7.
+Following the updates to TTCS OSSWIN online, the TTCS OSSWIN v2.20, a collection of the latest version of Free and Open Source Software for Microsoft Windows 10/8/7 is available for download.